 Serve your nama chocolates on a plate and enjoy!

 - Do not bring your cream to a boil.
 Once you see some bubbles forming on the side of your saucepan, immediately remove it from the heat.
-Heating your cream for more than 120 degrees F makes the cocoa butter separates from the rest of the chocolate.
-Leaving you with nothing because there's no way to save it.
+Heating your cream for more than 120 degrees F separates the cocoa butter from the rest of the chocolate, and there's no way to save it.

-- Keep stirring when heating your cream so you don't burn it and to avoid the separation of the cocoa butter.
+- Continuously stir while heating your cream so it won’t burn and to avoid the separation of the cocoa butter from the chocolate.

 - Calcium: 71mg